 RENT AND AMOUNTS PAYABLE BY TENANT AND SUBRECIPIENT

 Rent Reasonableness.
-In accordance with 24 CFR 982.507, the rent that Landlord charges for the Unit must be reasonable in relation to rents currently being charged for comparable units and must not be in excess of rents currently being charged by the Landlord for comparable units that are not receiving federal rental assistance.
+In accordance with 24 CFR 982.507, the rent that Landlord charges for the Unit must be reasonable in relation to rents currently being charged for comparable units and must not be in excess of rents currently being charged by the Landlord for comparable units that are not receiving Federal rental assistance.

 Initial Rent: The initial rent payable to the Landlord for the first payment of this Contract is      .